gristlabs/grist-help/help/en/docs/self-managed.md

 `Dockerfile`:

 ```
-FROM gristlabs/grist  # or grist-ee, or grist-omnibus
+FROM gristlabs/grist  # or grist-oss or grist-omnibus

 RUN \
   apt update && apt install -y openssl && \